 The ice or snow melting from the slopes, battered by moving traffic either creates deep mud or deep water crossings by washing away the roads.
 This gushing water makes the journey more adventurous and full of challenges on this mighty mountain pass.
 Once you get into the late-season like September – October, the Baralacha La pass becomes mostly devoid of snow.

 The feeling of passing through this particular pass is a feeling of its own kind and I purely loved it 🙂

 Bharatpur – Killing Sarai or Sarchu Sarai | Altitude: 4600 Mtrs

-Some people do stay overnight at these camps as well but being in much higher altitude than Sarchu, it is not recommended to sleep at Bharatpur as well.
+Some people do stay overnight at these camps as well, but being in much higher altitude than Sarchu, I do not recommend to sleep at Bharatpur as well.
 The accommodation or camps at Bharatpur are cheaper as compared to the stay options at Sarchu.
 You can have food/tea/coffee here.

-Once you cross Bharatpur, after a few KMs you will come across a road straight as an arrow leading towards Sarchu.
-Your instincts will compel you to rip apart and just zip pass through it especially after you have been held up by the road conditions since morning.
+Once you cross Bharatpur, after a few km, you will come across a road straight as an arrow leading towards Sarchu.
+Your instincts will compel you to rip apart, and just zip pass through it, especially after you have been held up by the road conditions since morning.

-I will STRONGLY suggest to hold on to those instincts of pushing the paddle of your as the road is straight, somewhat metalled but it does have lots of bumps in between may be due to the loose soil beneath or due to holes dug by Himalayan marmots.
+I will STRONGLY suggest to hold on to those instincts of pushing the paddle of your as the road is straight, somewhat metalled.
+Still, it does have lots of bumps in between may be due to the loose soil beneath or due to holes dug by Himalayan marmots.
 You do not want to get stuck in the middle of nowhere when the broken car at Sarchu.

 All I want to say is that while speeding through that road to Sarchu on Manali Leh Highway, do not be too complacent else be ready for some super bumps on the way.
 When self-driving to Ladakh, always make sure you are not carried away by the emotions and drive with caution & care.